Cerebellum-Realtime/clientSDK/README.md

 API_KEY: "SAMPLE_API_KEY";
 ```

 In production environments, ensure that this key is kept secure and not exposed in client-side code.
-We strongly reccommend using the `authRoute` is auto connect is set to `true`, or using the provided authentication methods discussed in the [Authentication](#authentication) section.
+We strongly recommend using the `authRoute` if the `autoConnect` is set to `true`, or using the provided authentication methods discussed in the [Authentication](#authentication) section.

 ---